Estimated Reading Time: 5 minutes

 “You probably saved his life,” my friend said.
 “That was a harsh winter, and I heard that a lot of beggars died.”

-“You’re might right,” I said.
+“You’re might be right,” I said.
 “Maybe I saved his life.”

-What I didn’t say was this: He also saved mine.
+What I didn’t say was this: He probably saved mine.

 Depression is Invisible